Exporting Contacts (CSV) #

 Exporting for Email Marketing #

-- Export contacts from specific list
+- Export contacts from a specific list

-- Ensure email column is present
+- Ensure the email column is present

 - Include relevant custom fields

-- Remove contacts without email
+- Remove contacts without an email

-- Import into email marketing tool
+- Import into your email marketing tool

 Troubleshooting #